 Decreased functional status and QOL frequently complicate progressive CKD.
 This can occur well before the initiation of RRT.
 Common causes that need to be assessed and addressed to improve energy level and QOL include malnutrition, anemia, insomnia, depression, and lack of physical activity.

 Malnutrition can occur in CKD patients due to poor appetite, metabolic acidosis, anemia, and protein-restricted diets among others.
 MNT is covered by Medicare for those with kidney disease.
 Referrals should be made to a registered dietitian with experience in CKD.
-See section above on malnutrition.
+See section on malnutrition.

 Anemia may be associated with decreased cognition and mental acuity, weakness, fatigue, decreased endurance, and other symptoms reflecting reduced ability to complete activities of daily living and decreased QOL.
 See above for further information about anemia of CKD.